Chart Color Schemes

 Population growth drivers in Corowa Surrounds are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Corowa Surrounds' population is approximately 7,686 as of August 2025.
-This figure represents an increase of 424 people since the 2021 Census, which recorded a population of 7,262.
-The ABS estimated resident population in June 2024 was 7,507, and there were 120 validated new addresses added after the Census date.
-This results in a population density of 1.7 persons per square kilometer.
-Corowa Surrounds' growth rate of 5.8% since the 2021 Census exceeds the non-metro area's growth rate of 4.8%.
-Interstate migration contributed approximately 82.6% of overall population gains in recent periods.
+Corowa Surrounds' population, as of November 2025, is approximately 7,691, reflecting a growth of 429 people since the 2021 Census.
+This increase represents a 5.9% rise from the previous population count of 7,262.
+The change was inferred from the estimated resident population of 7,507 in June 2024 and an additional 122 validated new addresses since the Census date.
+This results in a population density ratio of 1.7 persons per square kilometer.
+Corowa Surrounds' growth rate exceeded that of non-metro areas (5.1%) during this period, making it a regional growth leader.
+Interstate migration contributed approximately 82.6% of overall population gains recently.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, above median population growth is expected for Australia's non-metropolitan areas.
-Corowa Surrounds is projected to expand by 1,499 persons to 2041, with an overall increase of 17.2% over the 17-year period.
+Based on projected demographic shifts, the area is expected to have an above median population growth among Australia's non-metropolitan areas, with a projected increase of 1,499 persons to 2041, representing a 17.1% total increase over the 17-year period.

 Frequently Asked Questions - Population